kheller18/data-structures-algorithms/questions/React.md

           }
           ```

-10. Name a few techniques to optimize React app performance.
+24. Name a few techniques to optimize React app performance.
-    + There are many ways through which one can optimize the performance of a React app, let’s have a look at some of them:
-      + `Using useMemo()`
-        + It is a React hook that is used for caching CPU-Expensive functions.
+    + `useMemo()`: a React hook that is used for caching CPU-Expensive functions.
       + Sometimes in a React app, a CPU-Expensive function gets called repeatedly due to re-renders of a component, which can lead to slow rendering.
       + useMemo( ) hook can be used to cache such functions.
 By using useMemo( ), the CPU-Expensive function gets called only when it is needed.
-      + `Using React.PureComponent`
-        + It is a base component class that checks the state and props of a component to know whether the component should be updated.
+    + `React.PureComponent`: a base component class that checks the state and props of a component to know whether the component should be updated.
       + Instead of using the simple React.Component, we can use React.PureComponent to reduce the re-renders of a component unnecessarily.
-      + `Maintaining State Colocation`
-        + This is a process of moving the state as close to where you need it as possible.
+    + `Maintaining State Colocation`: a process of moving the state as close to where you need it as possible.
       + Sometimes in React app, we have a lot of unnecessary states inside the parent component which makes the code less readable and harder to maintain.
 Not to forget, having many states inside a single component leads to unnecessary re-renders for the component.
       + It is better to shift states which are less valuable to the parent component, to a separate component.
-      + `Lazy Loading`
-        + It is a technique used to reduce the load time of a React app.
+    + `Lazy Loading`: a technique used to reduce the load time of a React app.
 Lazy loading helps reduce the risk of web app performances to a minimum.

-11. How to pass data between React components?
+25. How to pass data between React components?
     ![pass data between components](../images/React/pass_data_between_components.png)
     + `Parent Component to Child Component (using props)`:
       + With the help of props, we can send data from a parent to a child component.